 Albergue San Anton, Calle San Antonio, 6, private, €10, 36 beds, K, B, V, W, D, @, Tel: 698 153 672, web: http://alberguesananton.com/

 Albergue Pereiro, 43 Rua Progreso, private, €10, €6 winter, 40 beds, W, D, @, V, Bike, Tel: 981 506 314, Web: http://www.alberguepereiro.com/, open all year.

 Albergue O Apalpador II, 23 Calle de San Antonio, private, €10, 32 beds, W, D, K, @, Bike, Tel: 679 837 969, Web: http://www.albergueoapalpador.com/, open all year.

-Melide is a busy market town which has a long history with the Camino.
-In the middle ages, there were 100 families living here, (1575), most were innkeepers and four large hospices for pilgrims.
+Melide is a busy market town that has a long history with the Camino.
+In the middle ages, there were 100 families living here, (1,575), most were innkeepers and four large hospices for pilgrims.
 One of these hospices had 12 beds to sleep 24 pilgrims – 2 to a bed was typical.

 Boente de Baxixo

 5.2 km (3.2 mi), food shop, cafe, bar, water

 Albergue Boente, private, €11, 22 beds, W, D, @, Bike, Tel: 981 501 974, http://albergueboente.com/, open all year.